queueit/QueueToken.V1.Net/README.md

 }
 ```
 - `r`: The rank of the user.
 Must be a decimal value between 0 to <1.
 Used for determining the priority of the user.
 If no rank is provided the queue will assign a default rank (e.g. 0).
 Optional
 - `k`: A unique key that holds value to the integrating system (e.g. email or user id).
 Used to restrict users from issuing multiple queue ids.
-Op-tional.
+Optional.
 - `cd`: Any custom data of the user.
 This is a set of key-value pairs.
-Op-tional
+Optional

 ## Usage
 ```